helgoboss/make-ready-for-jampad/README.md

 1. Convert the WAV file to MP3 using the highest possible constant bitrate
     - Constant bitrate is important to make seeking of very long files work fast and correctly.
+    - If the file extension is already `.mp3`, this step is skipped and it is assumed that the file is already a constant-bitrate MP3.
 2. Set the MP3 title tag to the name of the file
 3. Apply an appropriate gain via mp3gain
     - The gain is applied in a lossless way.
 However, it's not done via ReplayGain tag because the web player in Jam Pad is not expected to have ReplayGain support.